 The new inter-governmental Treaty on a reinforced economic union, also known as the “fiscal compact”, will set tougher rules on budget deficits and oblige Eurozone Member States to incorporate a “golden rule” for a balanced budget within a year into their legal system after the ratification of the Treaty, expected by 2013.

 Countries with a large public deficit will face automatic sanctions while those with excessive debt will be required to conclude detailed reform agreements with the European Commission.
-The Commission will also have the power to reject national budget plans that deviate from agreed EU targets of 0.5 percent of gross domestic product.
+The Commission will also have the power to reject national budget plans that deviate from agreed EU targets of 0.5 percent of the gross domestic product.

 Any country failing to adhere to the new requirements may be taken to the European Court of Justice which, under the new Treaty, will have the power to fine countries whose balanced-budget laws fail to meet new regulations.
 These financial penalties could amount up to 0.1% of a country’s GDP.